whyliuxing/reverse-engineering-journal/README.md

   + Empty ascending: STMEA (STMIA), LDMEA (LDMDB)
 * PUSH/POP's form: PUSH/POP {register(s)}
 * PUSH/POP and STMFD/LDMFD can be used as prologue and epilogue, such as saving registers and return address
+* Instructions for function invocation: B, BX, BL, and BLX
+  + B's syntax: B imm. imm is relative offset from R15, the program counter
+  + BX's syntax: BX <-register->.
+X means that it can switch between ARM and THUMB state.
+If the LSB of the destination is 1, it will execute in Thumb state.
+BX LR is commonly used to return from function
+  + BL's syntax: BL imm.
+It stores return address, the next instruction, in LR before transferring control to destination
+  + BLX's syntax: BLX imm./<-register->.
+When BLX uses an offset, it always swap state

 [Go to Top](#table-of-contents)